 Sherry and Casel convince the guards to take them to Bozes Co Palesti, the leader of Pina’s knights who are guarding the Jade Palace.
 However, Bozes confirms Sherry’s worst fears: the Japanese won’t meet with them.
 Sherry pleads with them to ask one more time, this time saying that Sugawara’s future wife is asking.
 Bozes sends a knight to ask again, and Sugawara is distraught when he learns Sherry is there.
 But he remains firm: his orders are to take no one in.

-Fortunately for Sherry, Sugawara’s boss, Reiko Shirayuri, understand the world better than Sugawara does.
+Fortunately for Sherry, Sugawara’s boss, Reiko Shirayuri, understood the world better than Sugawara does.
 As the Oprichnina descended on Casel and even as their leader tried to lead Sherry away, Shirayuri gave her approval, and Sugawara raced outside to demand the leader take his filthy hands off Sugawara’s future wife.
 The Oprichnina resisted, but the Rose Knights stepped in to help Sherry escape into the grass that marked Japan’s territory.
 They embraced and collapsed to their knees in the grass.
 Sherry apologizes that she had to sell the pearls he gave her; he promises to buy her more with his own money.

 Fighting breaks out between the Oprichnina and Rose Knights.

 What I Liked about Gate Thus the JSDF Fought There Episode 20

 At the beginning of the episode, we get to see Yōji Itami use a stick to randomly determine which direction he and his team would take.
 Lelei La Lalena thought it was very inefficient way to find resources, but Itami reassured her that the main goal was avoiding the assassins trailing her.
 What better way than randomizing their path?
 I thought those were good tactics!